Jaland/jaland.github.io/_posts/2021-01-25-git-branching-tricks.md

 Now let's add our public key to our Github account
 * Navigate to `settings -> SSH and GPG keys`
 * Click `New SSH key`
-* Paste the information from your public key inside of the textbox and save
+* Paste the information from your public key inside the textbox and save

+Should not be able to pull using SSH.